brown-studios/minuet/hardware/minuet/v2/design-and-errata.md

 The cover motor current limit lets Minuet detect when the motor has reached the end of its travel when opening or closing the cover.
 It must be set high enough to allow the motor to overcome the torque demands of the cover mechanism and low enough to reliably detect stall at end of travel.

-If your cover does not open or close fully, try raising the cover motor current limit a little bit.
+If your cover does not open or close fully, try increasing the cover motor current limit a little bit.

-The `IPROPI` pads set the current limit either using a fixed resistor or a 5 Kohm variable resistor denoted here as `RV`.
+The `IPROPI` pads set the current limit either using a fixed resistor or a 5 Kohm variable resistor.
+To set this value, measure the resistance across the variable resistor at the test point near `IPROPI` and turn the potentiometer until you obtain the desired setpoint.

-Formulas for current limit with `RF` = 18.2 Kohm:
+Formulas to calculate the current limit where `RV` is the value of the `IPROPI` resistor in ohms.

 - Itrip = 1000 * 3.3 V / RV
 - RV = 1000 * 3.3 V / Itrip

-Recommended default: RV = 2.80 Kohms, Itrip = 1.18 A
+**Recommended default: RV = 2.80 Kohms, Itrip = 1.18 A**

-Measure the resistance between the test points adjacent to the `IPROPI` label to confirm your desired setpoint.

 ## Accessories